ginadivina/smart-pharmacy-fridge/README.md

 Once you make code changes you will need to `ctrl+c` and `flask run` again to show changes

+If data is changed in the DB - export the tables into `app/exported_db_tables` so changes can be merged and re-exported into db.db.

 Leave virtual environment (once you're finished working):
 `deactivate`